top of page

 Search

-As a new financial year approaches, employers may be taking this opportunity to review their employees’ pay.
-COVID-19 has unfortunately made this a more difficult decision than usual.
+Each new financial year that approaches, employers often take the opportunity to review their employees’ pay.

 Many businesses will want to reward employees for their hard work over a difficult period, but some will find pay rises hard to justify in light of the financial impacts of the pandemic.